 - Helpful guides, services and links

-Most people tend to believe that when children have an accident at school, in the home, or in a public place, that it was probably the child’s own fault as children are naturally more accident prone than compared to adults, however, this isn’t always the case and sometimes a child may become injured due to someone else’s fault.
-In these instances, a child can also claim compensation for a child accident, or claim for a childhood injury that occurred in the past providing they are under 21 years of age.
-Child accident claims differ slightly to adult accident claims in that where an adult has a maximum period of three years since their injury was first noticed to make a claim, children have up to three years after they turn 18, in other words by their 21st birthday, to file a claim for a childhood injury.
+Child accident claims differ slightly from adult accident claims in that where an adult has a maximum period of three years since their injury was first noticed to make a claim, children have up to three years after they turn 18, in other words by their 21st birthday, to file a claim for a childhood injury.

 However, if a child suffers an injury due to no fault of their own, but a claim isn’t made on their behalf, then they have three years from their 18th birthday to file a claim for a childhood accident.

-In just the same way as an adult can make a claim for a personal injury if it was someone eles’s fault, a child can also make their own claim except they need a parent or guardian over the age of 18 to do this on their behalf.
+In just the same way as an adult can make a claim for a personal injury if it was someone else’s fault, child accident claims could be made.
+The only difference is they need a parent or guardian over the age of 18 to do this on their behalf.

 Examples of how a child may be injured due to somebody else’s negligence which may lead them to make a claim is listed below: